 import pandas as pd pushes = pd.read_csv('stacked_language_by_user.csv').pivot( index='actor', columns='repository_language', values='pushes')

 Exporting these results from BigQuery was an enormous pain (and required a paid account), so I’ll keep a zipped copy of the stacked and unstacked results available.

 GitHub recognizes lots of different languages, including some that are fairly obscure, so our unstacked data set has too many columns to visualize.
-Update: As conjugateprior noted in the now-defunct comments, this calculation ignores any rows with missing data (for example, the Python-Ruby correlation ignores any users who haven’t used both Python and Ruby).
-We could fill the missing values with zeroes (which Corey has already done—check out his updated code and plot), or we could also calculate significance for each correlation.
+(As conjugateprior noted in the now-defunct comments, this calculation ignores any rows with missing data: for example, the Python-Ruby correlation ignores any users who haven’t used both Python and Ruby.
+We could fill the missing values with zeroes, or we could also calculate significance for each correlation.
+Corey has already done the former—check out his updated code and plot.)
 Let’s just keep the most popular languages:

 import numpy as np popular = pushes.select(lambda x: np.sum(pushes[x]) > 50000, axis=1)

 Now that our data’s formatted and filtered, it’s time to actually calculate our correlation matrix and draw a plot.
 Again, pandas makes the number-crunching ridiculously simple: